harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-cd-quickstart.md

      + For a custom role, see the permissions in [Add a Microsoft Azure Cloud Connector](/docs/platform/Connectors/Cloud-providers/add-a-microsoft-azure-connector).

 7. Select **Continue**.
-8. In **Delegates Setup**, select **Only use Delegates with all of the following tags**, and then select the Delegate you used earlier.
+8. In **Delegates Setup**, select **Only use Delegates with all of the following tags**, and then select the delegate you used earlier.
 9. Select **Save and Continue**.
 10. The Connection Test is performed.
 Once it's completed, you'll be back in **ACR Repository**.
 Select **Continue**.
 11. In **Artifact Details**, select the Subscription Id where the artifact source is located.